danieldkim/validations-js/README.md

   util.puts("Problem with lat: " + errors.on("location").on("lat").join(" "));
 ```

-**Notice** that all nodes in the path are required, if it not there you will get error.
+**Note:** all nodes in a path must exist.

-For example if object for validation looks like:
+For example if the object you're validating looks like:

 ```javascript
 var obj = {